davenquinn/xenoliths/paper/text/chapters/05-modeling.md

 Stalled slab scenarios with subduction ages older than 30 Ma simulate rollback during sustained Farallon-plate subduction.
-While backstepping of the subduction megathrust and underplating of a slice of mantle lithosphere could, in principle, occur at any time during subduction, these older stalled-slab models do not correspond to geodynamic and geological evidence of a specific episode of subduction instability.
+While backstepping of the subduction megathrust and underplating of a slice of mantle lithosphere could, in principle, occur at any time, these older stalled-slab models do not correspond to geodynamic and geological evidence of a specific episode of subduction instability.
 Though improbable, these models are included to fully explore the model space between model groups **B** and **C**, and are represented with a reduced opacity on @fig:model_tracers|b.
 In the oldest model with a subduction time of 70 Ma, the oceanic lithosphere is 50 Myr old at the time of subduction.
 At this time, the Shatsky conjugate had already subducted to beneath the Cordilleran interior [@Liu2010] and the Nacimiento belt of the Franciscan was in its later stages of subduction accretion [@Chapman2016a].
 This is the earliest time a stalled slab could have developed outside of the specific scenario treated in model group **C**.

 The youngest model run in @fig:model_tracers|b corresponds to the "Monterey plate" hypothesis [@Pikser2012; @VanWijk2001], which entails hypothetical northward lateral translation on a shallowly-dipping arrested subduction megathrust.
-The potential thermal effects of the required anhydrous shearing of the underplated oceanic lithosphere along a ~300 km flat displacement trajectory [@fig:context] are not accounted for in model **B**.
+The potential thermal effects of the required anhydrous shearing of the underplated oceanic lithosphere along a ~300 km flat displacement trajectory [see @sec:stalled-slab-bad] are not accounted for in model **B**.
 Instead, this scenario is modeled simply as a young endmember stalled-slab scenario, with generation of mantle lithosphere beneath the oceanic spreading ridge at 27 Ma (corresponding to the chron 7 magnetic anomaly) and subduction shortly thereafter [@Atwater1998; @Wilson2005].

 Overall, the stalled-slab underplating scenarios represented in **B** result in cooler geotherms than shallow slab window